 Be Careful What You Give Your Cat

-Cats have very sensitive digestive systems and they are allergic to a number of different plants, vegetables, fruits, and oils.
+Cats have very sensitive digestive systems and they might be allergic to a number of different plants, vegetables, fruits, and oils.

-For instance, raisins, grapes, chocolate, alcohol, and common OTC medications are harmful to your cats and even small doses can cause serious harm and even death.
+For instance, raisins, grapes, chocolate, and alcohol are known to be harmful to cats, and even small amounts can cause serious harm and even death.

 If you’re giving them CBD edibles not designed for cats, or tinctures designed for humans, you may be exposing them to these harmful ingredients.